 The discount rate has been derived based on the expected return on the Fund assets based on the long term strategy set out in the Statement of Investment Principles (SIP).
 It includes appropriate margins for prudence.
 When assessing the appropriate discount rate consideration has been given to the returns in excess of CPI inflation (as derived below).
-The discount rate at the valuation has been derived based on an assumed return of 1.75% per annum above CPI inflation i.e. a real return of 1.75% per annum equating to a total discount rate of 4.15% per annum.
+The discount rate at the valuation date has been derived based on an assumed return of 1.25% per annum above CPI inflation i.e. a real return of 1.25% per annum equating to a total discount rate of [3.35]% per annum.
 This real return will be reviewed from time to time based on the investment strategy, market outlook and the Fund's overall risk metrics.
+The discount rate will be reviewed as a matter of course at the time of a formal valuation or a formal employer rate review.